 Agriculture is the world’s largest industry.
-Around half of the world’s habitable land is used for agriculture, and a considerable percentage of the world’s population derives its income from the industry.
+Around half of the world’s habitable land is used for agriculture, and a considerable percentage of the world’s population derives its income from industry.

-Despite these facts, starvation and food shortage are still rampant issues in many areas in the world.
+Despite these facts, starvation and food shortage are still rampant issues in many areas of the world.
 Some experts in agriculture statistics even predict that food shortage will be the world’s most pressing concern by 2050.

 Starvation isn’t the only problem agriculture faces.
 There are also issues revolving around the impact the industry poses on global warming and climate change.

 Let’s delve into some agricultural statistics and, hopefully, we’ll gain some precious insights into the industry.

 - Agriculture accounts for 4% of the world’s GDP.

 - 65% of low-income adults make their ends meet through agriculture.

 - Half of the world’s habitable land is used for agriculture.

 - 70% of the world’s freshwater is used for agriculture.

 - Farmers in the US use about one billion pounds of chemicals on crops per annum.